Teen Events & Programs

 Battle of the Bands

-- Loudoun's annual Battle of the Bands provides middle school and high school students a safe place to spend a Friday night.
+- Loudoun's annual Battle of the Bands provides middle school and high school students an incredible Friday night.

 - It gives local youth bands and soloists a free opportunity to perform in front of their peers and compete for a chance to win the opportunity to play at Leesburg's own Tally Ho.